demisto/content-docs/docs/integrations/fetching-incidents.md

 ```

 ## Fetch Limit
-Another important parameter is the `Fetch Limit` parameter.
+An important parameter is the `Fetch Limit` parameter.
 Using this parameter the customer can enforce the maximum number of incidents to fetch per fetch command.
-In order to maintain optimal load on XSOAR we reccomend enforcing a limit of 200 incidents per fetch.
+In order to maintain optimal load on XSOAR we recommend enforcing a limit of 200 incidents per fetch.
 Notice that should a customer enter a larger number or a blank parameter the `Test` button should fail.

 ## Creating an Incident